 Eqs.
 12 & 13: since all the MASEs have the same denominator, the formulas can equivalently be written in terms of MAEs, which may be a bit more intuitive.

-We thank the reviewer to point this out.
+We thank the reviewer for pointing this out.
 We now add a note “ In Equation (12) and (13), all the MASE’s have the same denominator, thus the percentage reductions of the MASE is equivalent to the percentage reductions of the MAE”.

 Table 6: please indicate in the table caption that positive numbers refer to forecast improvements with respect to the benchmark (same for Figure 3).
 By which logic are entries bolded?